Blood Cancer

 Blood cancer is the broad term used to describe a group of cancers that start in the blood, bone marrow, or lymph nodes.
 Blood cancers are a type of cancer that involves white blood cells (leukocytes) such as leukemias, lymphomas, myelomas, and myelodysplasias.
 According to the American Cancer Society, over 56,000 new cases of blood cancer diagnoses and 47,000 deaths from blood cancer each year.

-The primary reason is that blood cancers are not usually detected until they are advanced.
-The other reason is that blood cancers are typically diagnosed late due to the nonspecific symptoms they present.
+The primary reason is that blood cancers are not usually detected until advanced.
+The other reason is that they are typically diagnosed late due to their nonspecific symptoms.
 This blog post will cover some basic information about blood cancer.
 You can read more in-depth information about blood cancer in The Blood Cancer Book.

 Types of blood cancers